manifold-systems/manifold/docs/docs.md

   "required": ["name", "email"]
 }
 ```
-Most type manifolds, including the JSON manifold, define a type using the name of the file and resource path: `abc.User`.
+Most type manifolds, including the JSON and YAML manifolds, follow the Java naming convention where a type name is based on the
+resource file name relative to its location in the resource path.
+Thus the JSON resource file `resources/example/schemas/User.json`
+has the Java type `example.schemas.User`.

-JSON types are defined as a set of _interface_ APIs.
-As such the `User` API provides type-safe methods to:
+JSON types are defined as a set of fluent _interface_ APIs.
+For example, the `User` JSON type is an interface and
+provides type-safe methods to:
 * **create** a `User`
 * **build** a `User`
 * **modify** properties of a `User`